 Access to Internal Data should be needs based, with the needs assessed by the Data Stewards.

 Level 3: Restricted Data

-Restricted Data is defined as data that is regulated by law or contract or, if exposed to unauthorized parties, could result in reputational loss to the College or punitive action.
+Restricted Data is defined as data that is regulated by law or contract or, if exposed to unauthorized parties, could result in harm to individuals, reputational loss to the College, or punitive action.
 Regular audits of access to Restricted Data should be conducted by the data stewards to ensure appropriate access controls exist.
 The threshold for exposure of this category of data is set at 250 records.